aws/amazon-ec2-metadata-mock/README.md

 // Server log
 Delaying the response by 10s as requested.
-The mock response will be avaiable in 2s.
+The mock response will be available in 2s.
 Returning `notFoundResponse` for now
 ```

 Once the delay is complete, querying `spot` paths return expected results: